timwarnock/best-practices-and-notes/good-teams.md

 *Notes from DevOps and Lean Software research.*

-A good team will build quality products (services, platforms, etc) that solve real problems; and in order to be successful a good team will require a Generative Culture, an inspiring vision, and the responsibility of fast and frequent deployments.
+A good team will build quality products (services, platforms, etc) that solve real problems; and in order to be successful, a good team will require an inspiring vision, a Generative Culture, and the responsibility of fast / frequent deployments.

 ## The Vision